jeffnyman/inform-playground/README.md

 * Create a `testing.i7`` file in that directory.
 * Run the following: `inform7 -internal ./Internal -basic projects/testing.i7`

 This should generate a `testing.i6` file.
+Now you can do this:

+* `inform6 -G projects/testing.i6`